Soparnik: Preparation

 The other half of the dough is spread in the same manner to form the top of the pie.
 It is wrapped around the rolling pin and unrolled onto the rest of the pie.
-The overlapping layers of dough are joined by rolling them in to a rim.
+The overlapping layers of dough are joined by rolling them into a rim.
 To ease the tricky transfer onto the baking hearth the pie may be sprinkled with polenta as a release agent before it is flipped over.